own-protocol/own-contracts/README.md

 # Own Protocol

-Own is a permissionless protocol for fully collateralized asset swaps, enabling synthetic exposure to any real-world asset onchain.
+Own is a permissionless protocol for fully collateralized Total Return Swaps (Equity Swap), enabling synthetic exposure to stocks onchain.
+Think of Maker DAO or Uniswap but for creating synthetic stocks permissionlessly & traded as native ERC20 tokens.

-The protocol creates a market where users can gain exposure to asset performance by paying a floating interest rate, while liquidity providers earn this interest in exchange for offering asset exposure.
-As the default market makers in the protocol, LPs can also earn from market making.
+The protocol creates a market where users gain exposure to stock performance by paying a floating interest rate, while liquidity providers earn this interest in exchange for offering that exposure.
+As default market makers, LPs can also earn from trading activity.
+Since the protocol is fully collateralized, LPs take no directional risk, enabling delta-neutral strategies.

 ## Contract Architecture